What is business valuation?

 If I invest time, money and effort into business ownership, what economic benefits and when will it provide me?

-Business valuation by direct capitalization
+Business valuation by income capitalization

 For example, if the capitalization rate is 33%, then the business is worth about 3 times its annual earnings.
 An alternative is a capitalization factor that is used to multiply the income.
 Either way, the result is what the business value is today.

-How business valuation methods can produce different results
+Can business valuation methods produce different results?